ImsiXCloudeater/Simple-Video-Frame-Ripper/README.md

 Click the launcher.sh file.
 This will automatically install all dependencies onto your computer.
 Afterwards the Simple Video Frame Ripper will launch.

-bash
-Copy code
-python install_py.py
-Launch the Application: After installation, run the vfr.pyw script to start the application.

-bash
-Copy code
-python program/vfr.pyw
-Manual Installation (if needed)
-If you prefer to manually install dependencies, you can use the following commands:

-bash
-Copy code
-pip install opencv-python
-pip install ttkthemes
-pip install pillow